Skip to content

 Intelligent Document Processing: What Changes for Insurers

-Intelligent Document Processing (IDP) builds on OCR and adds AI-driven intelligence.
-It combines Machine Learning, Natural Language Processing and validation engines to classify, extract, verify and route data automatically.
+Intelligent Document Processing (IDP insurance) builds on OCR insurance and adds AI-driven intelligence.
+It combines Machine Learning, Natural Language Processing, and validation engines to classify, extract, verify, and route data automatically.

 What IDP Enables in Insurance